-The medical teams at Oliver-Pyatt Centers are integrally involved through daily interaction with patients and communication with the clinical and nutrition teams.
-Overseen by Dr. Joel Jahraus and Dr. Molly McShane, all residential patients are treated by a board-certified psychiatrist and a board-certified internal medicine specialist throughout their stay.
-They receive nursing, medical assessments and lab work when indicated.
-We specialize in the psychiatric and medical management of co-occurring disorders, including mood and anxiety disorders, trauma, PTSD and addiction, which affect many of the patients we treat.
+The medical team at Oliver-Pyatt Centers is integrally involved in residential care through daily interaction with patients throughout their stay and communication with the clinical and nutrition teams.
+Patients are treated by a psychiatrist and a nurse practitioner, receive nursing and medical assessments and lab work when indicated.
+Additionally, we specialize in the psychiatric and medical management of co-occurring disorders, including mood and anxiety disorders, trauma, PTSD and addiction which affect many of the patients we treat.

 Residentially licensed and Joint Commission accredited, we offer the highest level of care outside of a hospital setting.

-At Oliver-Pyatt Centers, psychotherapy sessions occur with high frequency and intensity throughout each patient's stay, creating an environment of trust, collaboration and hope.
-This allows the patient and her therapist to fully explore the core issues driving the eating disorder, building a roadmap for authentic and long-term recovery.
-Many treatment centers can provide the structure needed to support normal eating during treatment, but unless these core issues are addressed, the patient is at risk for returning to the eating disordered behavior once she returns home.
+At Oliver-Pyatt Centers, psychotherapy sessions occur with high frequency and intensity throughout each residential patient’s stay, establishing a relationship of trust, collaboration and hope between the patient and her therapist that will continue through all levels of care.
+This allows for full exploration of the core issues driving the eating disorder and the building of a roadmap for authentic and long-term recovery.
+Many treatment centers can provide the structure needed to support normalized eating during treatment, but unless the core issues are addressed the patient is at risk for reverting to the eating disordered behavior once she returns home.

 We believe individual psychotherapy is a cornerstone of effective eating disorder treatment.

-We believe this environment allows patients to significantly connect to every member of their treatment team and helps them do the difficult work of recovery.
+We believe this environment encourages our patients to significantly connect to every member of their treatment team and helps them do the difficult work of recovery.

-We integrate patients into real life through daily, guided outings in the community from the earliest appropriate stage in their recovery process.
-Together, we experience restaurants, parks, museums, cultural events, grocery and clothes shopping, college campuses and specially designed challenges.
-Meals are prepared by a private chef and reintroduce a wide variety of tastes, textures and cuisines.
+We integrate residential patients into real life through guided outings in the community from the earliest appropriate stage in their recovery process.
+Together, we experience restaurants, grocery and clothes shopping, leisure activities and specially designed challenges.
+Meals are prepared by our private chefs and reintroduce a wide variety of tastes, textures and cuisines.
 Served in a family setting with staff support and encouragement, meals at Oliver-Pyatt Centers emphasize the sociability and warmth of eating with others.

-In addition to our residential and partial hospitalization programs, we offer transitional living and intensive outpatient step-down levels of care to support our patients as they work toward increased freedom from the eating disorder.
-When a patient is ready to leave Oliver-Pyatt Centers, we thoroughly assess the bio-psycho-social environment she will face upon her return home and develop an aftercare plan that addresses her ongoing needs.
-The plan will include local step-down programs or outpatient treatment, a personalized movement plan, recovery activities and individual goals.
-Strategies for academic reintegration are also included in the aftercare plans for our patients returning to school.
+In addition to residential treatment, we offer partial hospitalization and intensive outpatient step-down levels of care to support patients as they build on their progress and work toward increased freedom from the eating disorder.
+When a patient is ready to fully leave our care, we provide a detailed aftercare plan that addresses her ongoing treatment and recovery needs.
+We develop the plan based on a thorough assessment of the biopsychosocial environment the patient will face upon her return home, factoring in family dynamics, spirituality and individual life goals.
+Strategies for academic reintegration are included in the aftercare plans for our patients returning to school.

 We believe a gradual progression to independence allows our patients to embody their recovery more fully.